mkht/PSOpenAI/README.md

 Request-ChatCompletion `
   -Model 'microsoft/Phi-4-reasoning' `
-  -Message 'What is the capital of France?' `
+  -Message 'What is the capital of France?'
-  -ApiType OpenAI
 ```

+Azure OpenAI v1 can be used through the same interface.
+Set `ApiBase` to `https://<resource>.openai.azure.com/openai/v1/`, supply the Azure API key or an Entra ID access token as `ApiKey`, and use the deployment name as `Model`.
+Available operations and options depend on the server.
+PSOpenAI does not maintain an Azure-specific API mode.

+Version 5.0 removes `ApiType`, `ApiVersion`, and `AuthType`, including `-ApiType OpenAI`.
+See the [Azure v1 migration guide](Guides/How_to_use_with_Azure_OpenAI_Service.md).

 ----
 ## About API key